 Mental health campaigns and community action

-On this page, you will find details about current and historical mental health projects that I have helped promote, including centre openings, fundraising events, and community campaigns.
+On this page, you will find details about current and historical mental health projects that I have helped promote, including fundraising events, and community campaigns.
 If you would like me to get involved with your project, please contact me via e-mail or Twitter.

 Dorset Mind youth project

-I am Patron (and Trustee) for Dorset Mind.
+I am Patron for Dorset Mind.
 Among many projects, we are current seeking funding to help establish young people's mental health services.
 You can discover more about that here.
 Young people are our future.
 We owe it to them to ensure better mental health.

 Perinatal Mental health

 Over the last few years, I have been part of several campaigns to urge better perinatal mental health services, support, and education.
 That has been undertaken through 3 routes: Perinatal Mental Health Partnership, Maternal Mental Health Alliance, and 1001 Critical Days.
 Much of that has involved visiting Parliament to make our case.
 You read more about that on perinatal mental health pages on this website.
 We are beginning to see some return on those efforts, with increased funding from the UK Government.
 However, there is a still a long way to go.
 We need perinatal mental health mother and baby units (and associated community services) within easy reach for very family in the UK.
 We need comprehensive mental health training for all health professionals involved in the perinatal period.
 We need high quality (benchmarked) peer-support services across the UK.
 There's much work still to do!

 One of the key casualties as result of poor perinatal mental health is the relationship between mother and infant.
 We know that poor attachment is related to negative developmental outcomes, including emotional difficulties, conduct problems, social interaction, slower development, and poorer physical and mental health.
 To address that locally, I am working with a new charity (DorPIP), which provides therapeutic services to help rebuild those relationship difficulties.
-DorPIP is part of the UK-wide groups under the PIP(UK) umbrella.
+DorPIP is affiliated to PIP(UK) - the national charity for parent-infant support (created by 1001 Critical Days). .